cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

         {{- end }}
 ```

-Where `required` declares a value entry as required and rendering will fail with the provided error and `quote` casts yaml values as strings rather than accepting vanilla user input.
+Where `required` declares a value entry as required.
+If a customer does not supply a value for the required parameters, rendering will fail with the provided error.  `quote` casts yaml values as strings rather than accepting vanilla user input.

 #### Limitations